ebjornset/DryGen/docs/templates/releasenotes/yyyy-MM-dd-v-x.y.z.md

 ### Improvements in this version
 ## Prerelease 2
-- Added support for generating many to many association in `mermaid-class-diagram-from-csharp`.
+- Added support for generating many to many associations in `mermaid-class-diagram-from-csharp`.
+- Added support for generating many to many relations in `mermaid-er-diagram-from-csharp`.
 ## Prerelease 1 (2024-10-29)
 - Fixed an issue where  `mermaid-er-diagram-from-efcore` would fail when an input assebly referenced Asp.Net Core.
    - Ie the .csproj file contained `<Project Sdk="Microsoft.NET.Sdk.Web">` or `<FrameworkReference Include="Microsoft.AspNetCore.App|All">` or referenced such an assembly.